sks316/plan-i/README.md

 ## RoadKillPheasant
 I go by the username RoadKillPheasant.
 I'm from the UK and I'm currently studying maths, computer science, and physics.
 I'm a teenager with an interest in programming and I want to do rocket science when I'm older.

+## Killer Queenstar
+I'm Killer Queenstar.
+I'm also a teenager who is interested in programming, and I love graphic design, linguistics, watching anime (japanese TV), and playing video games.
+I'm learning a lot of skills at the moment, reading a lot of books, and having a lot of fun playing with my friends.
+We all miss Pika, and hope that he can return to the discord.